andremann/SKG-IF/docs/source/datasources.rst

 Persistent Identity Systems
 ----
-:Description: EOSC Data Source Profile The persistent identifier systems that are used by the Data Source to identify the ProductType it supports.
+:Description: The persistent identifier systems that are used by the Data Source to identify the ProductType it supports.
 :Type: List
 :Use: Recommended (0..1)

 Persistent Identity Product Type
 ^^^^^^^^^^^^^^
-:Description: 	EOSC Data Source Profile Specify the ProductType to which the persistent identifier is referring to.
+:Description: 	Specify the ProductType to which the persistent identifier is referring to.
 :Type: Vocabulary: `Research Product Type <https://wiki.eoscfuture.eu/display/PUBLIC/D.+v4.00+EOSC+Data+Source+Profile#D.v4.00EOSCDataSourceProfile-ResearchProductType>`_
 :Use: Mandatory (1)

 Persistent Identity Product Type Scheme
 ^^^^^^^^^^^^^^^^
-:Description: EOSC Data Source Profile Specify the list of persistent identifier schemes used to refer to ProductTypes
+:Description: Specify the list of persistent identifier schemes used to refer to ProductTypes
 :Type: List of terms following the vocabulary: `Persistent Identity Scheme <https://wiki.eoscfuture.eu/display/PUBLIC/D.+v4.00+EOSC+Data+Source+Profile#D.v4.00EOSCDataSourceProfile-PersistentIdentityScheme>`_
 :Use: Mandatory (1)